robhabraken/content-hub-focal-point-cropping/React page components/README.md

-# Content Hub - Focal point cropping v3.0.1
+## Configuration / Installation
+This folder contains the required scripts for the Focal point cropping page components when running on React (Content Hub version 4.2.x and up).

+### React page components

 ***IMPORTANT***
 This is a work-in-progress version of the Focal point cropping HTML components converted into React components.